Photo by Paulina Zepeda

 About

-Thalía Juárez (she/her) is a journalist and documentary photographer based in Harlem, New York.
-She specializes in reportage and portraiture and is passionate about covering stories related to migration, labor, environmental justice, and access to healthcare and education.
+Thalía Juárez (she/her) is a New York-based visual journalist and FAA-certified drone pilot available for freelance photo and video assignments in the tri-state area and anywhere you’d like to send her.
+She specializes in reportage and portraiture and is passionate about covering stories related to migration, labor, climate & environment, and access to healthcare and education.

 Member of Diversify Photo, Women Photograph, Authority Collective, NAHJ